 - Access should only be achieved using the existing access from the northern roundabout.
-Proposals should ensure no adverse impact on the junction with Cowfold Road, any adverse impacts must be mitigated. - Proposals that include enabling non-business use classes in addition to business use will only be permitted where it has been clearly demonstrated with substantiated evidence, which may include a sequential test, impact assessment and viability assessment, that proposals for only business uses (B1 and B8) are not economically viable. - Development must be of high-quality design and layout, in accordance with DP26: Design.
+Proposals should ensure no adverse impact on the junction with Cowfold Road, any adverse impacts must be mitigated. - Proposals that include enabling non-business use classes in addition to business use will only be permitted where it has been clearly demonstrated with substantiated evidence, which may include a sequential test, impact assessment and viability assessment, that proposals for only business uses (B8) are not economically viable. - Development must be of high-quality design and layout, in accordance with DP26: Design.
 Building height should be limited to respect Bolney's rural character.
 Provide a comprehensive landscaping scheme for the site in order to create an appropriate setting and landscaped context for the new development. - A site-specific Flood Risk Assessment will be undertaken to inform the site layout and any appropriate mitigation measures that may be necessary.

-SA7: Cedars (Former Crawley Forest School) Brighton Road Pease Pottage
+SA7: Cedars (Former Crawley Forest School), Brighton Road, Pease Pottage

-SHELAA#: 888 Parish: Slaugham
+SHELAA: 888 Parish: Slaugham

-Employment land within use classes B1 (Business/Light Industrial), B2 (General Industrial) and B8 (Storage and Distribution) are appropriate for this site, and proposals for these uses will be supported.
+Employment land within use classes B1-E(g) (Business/Light Industrial), B2 (General Industrial) and B8 (Storage and Distribution) are appropriate for this site, and proposals for these uses will be supported.

-- Proposals must demonstrate that there is a mix of B1/B2/B8 uses on-site, and clearly set out the justification for the quantum of development proposed for each use. - Undertake a Landscape and Visual Impact Assessment (LVIA) to inform the site layout, capacity and mitigation requirements, including a comprehensive landscape scheme in order to minimise impact on the AONB. - Development should retain any mature trees on the site. - The site is designated as Deciduous Woodland Priority Habitat and Wood pasture and Parkland Priority Habitat.
-Development should restore and manage this habitat. - Proposals that include enabling non-business use classes in addition to business use will only be permitted where it has been clearly demonstrated with substantiated evidence, which may include a sequential test, impact assessment and viability assessment, that proposals for only business uses (B1 and B8) are not economically viable. - Site is adjacent to a waste management facility, development should not prevent or prejudice the continued use of the waste management facility.
+- Proposals must demonstrate that there is a mix of B1E(g)/B2/B8 uses on-site, and clearly set out the justification for the quantum of development proposed for each use - Undertake a Landscape and Visual Impact Assessment (LVIA) to inform the site layout, capacity and mitigation requirements, including a comprehensive landscape scheme in order to conserve and enhance the landscape and scenic beauty of minimise impact on the AONB. - Development should retain any mature trees on the site. - The site is designated as Deciduous Woodland Priority Habitat and Woodpasture and Parkland Priority Habitat.
+Development should seek opportunities to restore and manage this habitat. - Proposals that include enabling non-business use classes in addition to business use will only be permitted where it has been clearly demonstrated with substantiated evidence, which may include a sequential test, impact assessment and viability assessment, that proposals for only business uses (B1E(g), B2 and B8) are not economically viable. - Site is adjacent to a waste management facility, development should not prevent or prejudice the continued use of the waste management facility.